Chronology of World History

 February 21

-• German National Meeting accepts Anschluss incorporation of Austria.
+• German National Meeting accepts Anschluss, incorporation of Austria.
 [1]

-• Habib Ullah Chan emir of Afghanistan (1901-19), murdered at 46.
+• Habib Ullah Chan, emir of Afghanistan (1901-19), is murdered at age 46.
 [1]

-• Karl von Hohenzollern Prince of Belgium, dies.
+• Karl von Hohenzollern, Prince of Belgium, dies.
 [1]

-• Revolutionary strike in Barcelona.
+• Revolutionary strike in Barcelona, Spain.
 [1]

 February 26